siteraiser/Dragon-Dropping/README.md

 # Dragon-Dropping
 Drag and drop html editor

-Any .box and .item elements will have drop targets added (in each empty .box or around and in each .item) when an .item drag is intitiated. .box-es are the top level containers and in this example are addinionally Bootstrap4 rows.
+Any .box and .item elements will have drop targets added when an .item drag is intitiated.
+Drop targets are added to each empty .box or around and inside each .item) ".box"-es are the top level containers and in this example are additionally Bootstrap4 rows.